jimwhite/acl2-mcp-bridge/README.md

 # ACL2 MCP Bridge Server (`acl2-mcp-bridge`)

-Multi-protocol ACL2 server that supports the legacy ACL2 Bridge protocol, modern Model Context Protocol (MCP), and a direct Common Lisp REPL.
+Multi-protocol ACL2 server that supports the legacy ACL2 Bridge protocol, modern Model Context Protocol (MCP) via 40ants-mcp, and a direct Common Lisp REPL.
 Works on SBCL, CCL, ECL, and other threaded Lisps.
-This is a synthsis of `ACL2 Bridge`, `septract/acl2-mcp`, and `40ants-mcp`.
+This is a synthesis of `ACL2 Bridge`, `septract/acl2-mcp`, and `40ants-mcp`.

 ## Project Structure